tedorellana/learning/SAA-C03.md

 Connects on-premises environments with cloud storage through cached volumes, stored volumes and tape-based backup.
 SMB.
 AWS Storage Gateway Volume Gateway provides two configurations for connecting to iSCSI storage, namely, stored volumes and cached volumes.
 The stored volume configuration stores the entire data set on-premises and asynchronously backs up the data to AWS.
 The cached volume configuration stores recently accessed data on-premises, and the remaining data is stored in Amazon S3.

+## With its virtual tape library (VTL) interface (iSCSI) ##
+You use your existing tape-based backup infrastructure to store data on virtual tape cartridges that you create on your Tape Gateway.
+Each Tape Gateway is preconfigured with a media changer and tape drives.

 ## S3 Storage Lens ##
 Is a fully managed S3 storage analytics solution that provides a comprehensive view of object storage usage, activity trends, and recommendations to optimize costs.
 Storage Lens allows you to analyze object access patterns across all of your S3 buckets and generate detailed metrics and reports.